markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 Let's review what we've covered so far:

 - We learned about the role JavaScript plays in web development.
-- We used functions built into the browser to interact with the user through dialog boxes.
+- We used functions built into the browser to interact with the user through dialog windows.
 - We created our own JavaScript functions to execute our own actions.
 - We learned how to store and manipulate data along with some of the data types we can store using JavaScript variables.
 - We used the Chrome DevTools Console to help us keep track of what data we're using.